-The current model is based on the whiffletree concept, however no experimental verification has been done.
-It was the intention to do so when the project was first introduced, however setting up the kinematic model was first required.
-And too many unknown factors were to be investigated before implementation could be achieved.
-Therefore it is highly recommended for future research.
-For this it would be required to;
+The current model is based on the whiffletree concept.
+However, no experimental verification has been done.
+It was the intention to do so when the project was first introduced.
+However, it was first required to set up a kinematic model, set up a deformation criteria and design a concept.
+Many unknown factors had to be investigated before implementation could be achieved.
+Therefore, experimental verification is it highly recommended for future research.
+In order to further develop the whiffletree-based deformable bearing, the following subjects are highly recommended for future research:

-- · Expand the kinematic model to include stiffnesses of the pivot elements and tilt of the bearings - · Introducing compliance of coupling element in idealized whiffletree model - · Implement pivots and verify internal stress levels using finite element modeling - Investigate compliance and stress levels of elastic bearing slipper
+- · Expand the kinematic model to include stiffnesses of the pivot elements and tilt of the bearings - Introducing compliance of coupling elements in idealized whiffletree model - Implement pivots and verify internal stress levels using finite element modeling - · Investigate compliance and stress levels of elastic bearing slipper